 Cuban Fury (2014)

-Cuban Fury | trailer US (2014) Nick Frost, moviemaniacsDE, http://www.youtube.com
+Cuban Fury | trailer US (2014) Nick Frost, moviemaniacsDE

-With his new-found love for her he decides to dance his way into her heart.
+With his new found love for her, he decides to dance his way into her heart.
 He then seeks out his old dance teacher – as played by McShane (which on viewing this was an unexpected pleasure) – who then gets him back on the dance floor.
 Which he left behind after being bullied as a teen.
 So refacing his past tormentors, Bruce takes to the floor once more in a Salsa competition…

 ” …when it got to the point that Jon Brown, who wrote the script, wrote a part for this kind of Mr. Miyagi-style guru, Nira [Park] who’s our producer said, “Ian is the one for this.”
 And it just seemed an absolute no-brainer that we wouldn’t cast anyone else.
 The good thing about Ian is that I phoned him up and said, “Ian, would you like to come and do a film with me where you play a salsa teacher?” and he said, “Yeah, I’ll do it,” and hung up.””

-John Wick: Chapter 2 (2017) – Rule Breaker Scene (10/10) | Movieclips, http://www.youtube.com
+John Wick: Chapter 2 (2017) – Rule Breaker Scene (10/10) | Movieclips

 Another much too wee part, as the owner of that Hit Man motel and John Wick mentor and confidante, Winston.
-Part 1 sees John Wick (Keanu Reeves) trying to escape his former life as a hitman, however after his dog is killed and his car stolen he’s out for revenge.
-And part 2 telling how he tries to leave this job once more and this time is asked to carry out one last hit…Great seeing McShane in chapter 1 and 2 and fab knowing he’s back for chapter 3 too.
+Part 1 sees John Wick (Keanu Reeves) trying to escape his former life as a hitman, however, after his dog is killed and his car stolen he’s out for revenge.
+And part 2 tells how he tries to leave this job once more and this time is asked to carry out one last hit… and he’s back for chapter 3 too.

 Winston may be in owner of the American branch of the Continental, but in Chapter 2 we visit the European Branch, with another name to set your mother’s heart a flutter, Franco Nero.
-And we learn much more about Winston… And just incase you haven’t heard of these films, which has much more gunfire than your average Quentin Tarantino movie, CLICK HERE for Chapter 1 and HERE for Chapter 2.
+And we learn much more about Winston… And just in case you haven’t heard of these films, which have much more gunfire than your average Quentin Tarantino movie.

-American Gods (2017)
+American Gods (2017-)

-American Gods | First Look Trailer, American Gods, http://www.youtube.com
+American Gods | First Look Trailer, American Gods

-I won’t tell you much on his Mr Wednesday character, but he makes his character fun, charismatic and a joy to watch.
-This from the moment he makes an appearance.
-Although I haven’t read the book I’ve heard from those who have, he’s perfect casting, And so now I so want to read the book after his series ending revelation, but will wait til the series returns for more of the revelations of those Gods.. of TV and film to return next year.
+I won’t tell you much about his Mr Wednesday character, but McShane makes his character fun, charismatic and a joy to watch.
+This is from the moment he makes an appearance.
+Although I haven’t read the book I’ve heard from those who have, he’s perfect casting, And so now I so want to read the book after this first series revelation but will wait till the series returns for more of the revelations of those Gods.. of TV and film to return next year.

 But these are just a few of the roles McShane’s been linked with, and I’m sure this talented actor will be seen and heard in many, many more.
-Until then there’s many a treasured performance to be found from his varied acting roles from Pirates of the Caribbean: On Stranger Tides (2011) the to a right royal performance as Prince Rainer of Monaco opposite one of Charlie’s Angels (1976-81) in a 1986 TV Movie Grace Kelly...
-You can hardly say McShane’s living up to his titular character, as he was cast in a Jackie Collins’ Yesterday’s Hero.
+Until then there’s many a treasured performance to be found from his varied acting roles from Pirates of the Caribbean: On Stranger Tides (2011) to a right royal performance as Prince Rainer of Monaco opposite one of Charlie’s Angels (1976-81) in a 1986 TV Movie Grace Kelly...
+You can hardly say McShane’s living up to his titular character, as he was cast in Jackie Collins’ Yesterday’s Hero.